 If we want the next generation to make God’s Word home for a lifetime, then it must be a place that feels very much like the ideal home: welcoming and intimate; filled with loved and trusted relationships; decorated with memories and dreams.

-Family Disciple Me (FDM) will help you do this along life’s way as you SEEK IT then SPEAK IT.
+Family Disciple Me (FDM) will help you do this along life’s way as you SEEK HIM then SPEAK HIM.
 The FDM resources are designed to get you thinking about who God is and what His Word has to say, first for your own life, and then for the lives of those entrusted to you.

 The truth is, there’s no place like home.
 This is nowhere more true than in God’s presence in His Word.